dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ...
 ```

-## 10. New Router Lifecycle Events
+## 10. New Router Lifecycle Events in Angular 5

 Some new lifecycle events have been added to the router.
 The events are `GuardsCheckStart`, `ChildActivationStart`, `ActivationStart`, `GuardsCheckEnd`, `ResolveStart`, `ResolveEnd`, `ActivationEnd`, and `ChildActivationEnd`.
 With these events, developers can track the cycle of the router from the start of running guards through to completion of activation.